nvmax/FluxComfyDiscordbot/readme.md

   * at any point you want to change the checkpoint just run the setup tool again and select the new model you want that easy.
   * if its already downloaded it will not download again it will just change your .env variable to support the change (reboot bot)

   ### Setup.exe and LoraEditor.exe may get detected as threats by antivirus.
+     * removed previous exe's that I compiled, you can use the steps below to create your own since its OS dependent.
      * Compile the setup.exe and LoraEditor.exe using pyinstaller
      * pip install pyinstaller
      * pyinstaller setup.spec --clean --noconfirm